iPhone X Camera – A dual 12-megapixel sensor and great video

 What’s less impressive is the range of lighting options that add extra effects to these photos.
 ‘Contour light’ is the best, this adds some minor flecks of light around the cheekbones and eyes, but the two ‘Stage light’ options very much live up to the ‘beta’ tag.
 These cut out the person, and replace the background with black.
 The idea is great, but the results have an amateur feel.
 There’s no blend where the shadow starts and the colour finishes, and the actual cut-out often isn’t accurate.

 Video can be captured in 240fps slo-mo at 1080p, and 4K at a ridiculously smooth 60fps.
-The iPhone X and iPhone 8 were the first devices to support the latter, but that’s now matched by Android phones like the Galaxy S9 and LG G7.
+The iPhone X and iPhone 8 were the first devices to support the latter, but that’s now matched by Android phones.
 To utilise 4K 60, you’ll have to switch to Apple’s new HEVC format; there don’t appear to be many compatibility issues that I’ve noticed.

 With the switch to the True Depth camera on the front, Apple has now enabled Portrait mode through the 7-megapixel selfie camera too.
 This was a big feature during the iPhone X announcement, but in reality it’s poor.
 I’ve yet to take a Portrait selfie with this phone that doesn’t blur out the wrong part, or leave me with weird-looking hair.
 Hopefully, this feature improves with future software updates.